pedroabelleira/jlisp/README.md

 ## What next
 ### Big things
 #### Defmacro
 That's the most important addition: being able to define macros in Lisp itself.
-It shouldn't be too hard, but these things are tricky to implement.
+It is already (partially?) implemented, but it must be checked that it supports non trivial case and that the new quote support works as it should.

 #### Object System
-If defmacro works, I'd like to implement a simple object system on top of the language.
-The idea would be to allow values to have a class and then adding some syntactic shortcuts to make it look more like an object oriented language.
+Once defmacro works, I'd like to implement a simple object system on top of the language.
+Nothing as fancy as the object system in Common Lisp, but something simpler.
+The goal is to explore how much I can implement in pure Lisp code, without support from the interpreter The idea is to allow values to have a class and then add some syntactic shortcuts to make it look more like an object oriented language.

-For example
+For example:

 ```lisp
 (class Person